 With Treatment

-Human Service Agency is treatment facility located at 123 19th Street Ne in the 57201 zip code in Watertown, SD that offers medication assisted substance use treatment.
-It accepts sexual abuse victims, people with trauma and domestic violence victims into its treatment service.
-Some of the treatment approaches used by Human Service Agency consist of dialectical behavior therapy, cognitive behavioral therapy and motivational interviewing.
+Human Service Agency is treatment center located at 123 19th Street Ne in the 57201 zip code in Watertown, SD that offers medication-assisted treatment for addiction.
+It accepts people with trauma, domestic violence victims and sexual abuse victims into its treatment program.
+Some of the treatment approaches used by Human Service Agency consist of dialectical behavior therapy, motivational interviewing and trauma-related counseling.

 Address: 123 19th Street NE, Watertown, SD 57201